-Code Definition

-content Content only (Default case, if

-Content @hashscope omitted)

-provmix Provider specific mix of content and
+Code Definition content Content only (Default case, if @hashscope omitted) provmix Provider specific mix of content and metadata

-metadata

-In the example below, the scope of the <hash> is a provider-specific mix of metadata and the payload of a News Item.
+In the example below, the <hash> is a child of Item Metadata and the scope is a provider-specific mix of metadata and the payload of a News Item.
 The content would be contained in either an <inline> or <inlineXML> element, and it would be the responsibility of the provider to define (outside NewsML-G2) which metadata properties were in scope for creating the hash.
 For example they may advise customers that the <headline> and <by> of a NewsItem are included when generating the hash value of the content.

-'''

-<itemMeta>

-...

-<hash hashtype="htype: md5" hashscope="hscope: provmix">
+<hash hashtype="htype:md5" hashscope="hscope: provmix">hash-code</hash>

-hash-code

-</hash>

-...

-</itemMeta>

-'''